sourceduty/Document_Condenser/README.md

 ### Document Condenser Concept

-Condense text documents by removing blank spaces, paragraph spaces.
+Condense text documents by removing blank spaces and paragraph spaces.
 Reduce the overall file size by saving the condensed text into a plain text file.
 Included in the plain text file is a pseudocode to remember the structure of the text in the original document.

 <details><summary>Example Document Structure Pseudocode</summary>